-Using Captured CO2 to Store and Transport Renewable Energy and Create DME
+Using Captured CO2 to Produce Renewable Fuels and Chemicals

-Our carbon reuse process combines captured carbon dioxide with hydrogen to produce an energy-dense dimethyl ether, a drop-in fuel that is compatible with the pipeline infrastructure and end-use devices, and can be used to store and transport renewable energy.
-DME is easily transported via pipeline or truck to sites with the greatest demand.
+Our carbon reuse processes combine captured carbon dioxide with hydrogen to produce energy-dense, drop-in fuels that are compatible with the pipeline infrastructure and end-use devices and can utilize renewable energy to produce a family of products with low carbon intensities (CI).

-GTI Energy researchers are working on an Advanced Research Projects Agency-Energy (ARPA-E) project to develop a catalytic membrane reactor for synthesis of diesel fuel substitute dimethyl ether (DME) from hydrogen, CO2, and water.
-A 1 kg/day prototype has been built for long-term testing of fuel production, and test data is being captured.
-In a laboratory-scale membrane reactor DME synthesis testing, the DME production rate was three times higher than a packed bed reactor, and the CO2 conversion rate was 80% higher.
+GTI Energy researchers completed a proof-of-concept project with the Department of Energy (DOE) Advanced Research Projects Agency-Energy (ARPA-E) program to develop a catalytic membrane reactor for the synthesis of diesel fuel substitute dimethyl ether (DME) from hydrogen, CO2, and water.
+In a bench-scale prototype, the DME production rate was three times higher than a packed bed reactor, and the CO2 conversion rate was 80% higher.

 Learn More